standard-for-public-code/standard-for-public-code/introduction.md

 It is not aimed at public organisations' end users (residents or citizens), journalists or academics.

-## How to get involved
+## Get involved

-Sounds cool right?
-Check out our contributor guide to see how you can get involved!
+This standard is a living document.
+[Read our contributor guide](/CONTRIBUTING.md) to learn how you can make it better.